-Slaving over a hot stove and getting dough in your fingernails followed by schlepping piles of dirty dishes may not be your ideal Thanksgiving celebration with friends and family.
-Perhaps you’d rather put all of your energy into roasting the perfect turkey and making Grandma’s stuffing recipe, but don’t want to fool with the other side dishes.
+Slaving over a hot stove and getting dough under your fingernails followed by schlepping piles of dirty dishes may not be your ideal Thanksgiving celebration with friends and family.
+Perhaps you’re an enthusiastic cook who would rather put all of your energy into roasting the perfect turkey and making Grandma’s stuffing recipe, but you don’t want to fool with the other side dishes.
 Or maybe you just want to throw all of your energy into being 100% present, spending quality time with loved ones.
-Well, let Birmingham’s culinary creatives take care of the Thanksgiving table!
+Well, lean on Birmingham’s culinary creatives to help you enjoy Thanksgiving to the fullest!

 212 24th St. N., Birmingham, AL 35203 • (205) 920-1862